 As His servant I testify to you that His commands are kind and His promises sure.
 Our Heavenly Father lives, and He loves us.
 Our Master, the Lord Jesus Christ, is our Savior and Redeemer, and He lives and leads us and comforts us.
 I leave you my blessing that you will find happiness in a lifetime of service—not in spite of the demands of the tasks you will be given, but through them.
 In the name of Jesus Christ, amen.

 © Intellectual Reserve, Inc. All rights reserved.

-Henry B. Eyring was Commissioner of Church Education and a member of the Quorum of Seventy of The Church of Jesus Christ of Latter-day Saints when this commencement address was given on 25 April 2002.
+Henry B. Eyring was commissioner of education and a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints when this commencement address was given on 25 April 2005.